 Figure 5.2.2.11.2.1: PDU session charging: 5GS to EPS handover using N26

 0. A PDU session is established in 5GS with multiple QoS Flows.
+A "Charging Id" was assigned to the PDU session.

 0ch.
 A charging session between the PGW-C+SMF and CHF exists for this PDU session.